 Abusing the voluntary dismissal one too many times cost the foreclosure case for the lender who acquired the loan that had been previously sold at least twice.

-The Fourth District Court of Appeal took into consideration the amount of times a voluntary dismissal had been tied to the loan rather than the number of dismissals per plaintiff to overturn the foreclosure, leaving the homeowner attorney’s to celebrate.
-The two-dismissal rule under Florida Rule of Civil Procedure 1.420(a)(1) was invoked by the appellate, which allows one voluntarily dismissal but not two.
+The Fourth District Court of Appeal took into consideration the number of times there was a connection between the loan and a voluntary dismissal rather than the number of dismissals per plaintiff to overturn the foreclosure, leaving the homeowner attorneys to celebrate.
+The appellate invoked the two-dismissal rule under Florida Rule of Civil Procedure 1.420(a)(1).
+They allow one voluntarily dismissal but not two.